 Not quitting, not giving up, and wanting to ensure the client is satisfied is generally admired as an admirable trait.
 But is it a profitable one for IT businesses?

 As an engineer, when you come across an issue that you’re unable to solve, it infuriates you.
-You dig deep into your internal knowledge base (sometimes known as a brain), and if that comes up blank, you look to see if others have experienced the same problem (also known as “Googling the issue”).
+You dig deep into your internal knowledge base (sometimes known as a brain).
+If that comes up blank, you look to see if others have experienced the same problem (also known as “Googling the issue”).

-You try obvious solutions.
-You try less obvious solutions.
+Next, you try obvious solutions.
+Then you try less obvious solutions.
 They don’t work.
 You try hacks.
 You try kludges.
 They don’t work.

 As an engineer, your frustration builds.